jfrmm/filter-box/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.

+## Generating a new angular workspace & project

+Run `ng new my-project-lib`.
+Optionally run: `ng new my-project-lib --createApplication=false` to generate a new angular workspace without a project.

+## Generate a new library

+Run `ng generate library my-lib` to generate a new my-lib inside src/projects.
+Adding the `-p my-lib` flag, adds a prefix to the library (recommended).

+## Build the library

+Run `ng build my-lib` to build the library.
+The build artifacts will be stored in the `dist/` directory.

+## Running unit tests on the library

+Run `ng test my-lib` to execute the unit test via [Karma](https://karma-runner.github.io).

+## Library access points

+The public-api.ts file defines what is available for the consumers.
+Use a NgModule to expose services and components.
+A consumer of the library should be able to acces public functionality through a single import path.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.